-Sungold Specialty Meats general manager Miles Kliner says his Innisfail plant processes halal lamb and goat meat products and supplies both halal and non-halal markets locally, nationally and abroad
+Sungold Specialty Meats general manager Miles Kleiner says his Innisfail plant processes halal lamb and goat meat products and supplies both halal and non-halal markets locally, nationally, and abroad

 “We certainly see continued opportunity in other countries in the Middle East — Saudi Arabia, Egypt, Kuwait,” he said.

 “Again, with the international standards the way they are, we feel we’re positioned to be able to capture some of that market.”